tester9071348/VxKex-Extended/README.md

 **A**: The list of compatible applications includes, but is not limited to:

 - Anki
+  - The first time you open the application, a popup may appear complaining that it could not initialize the video driver.
+Simply start the application again and it will work.
+Subsequent launches will not have this problem.
 - Bespoke Synth
 - Blender
+  - Installer does not work.
+Use the portable version.
 - Blockbench
 - Browservice
+  - Add this to command line: --chromium-args=disable-gpu
 - Calibre
 - Chromium (including Ungoogled Chromium)
+  - There is a known issue with some debug builds displaying a crash dialog on some websites.
+It is harmless and you can just minimize the dialog.
 - Citra
 - Commander Wars
 - CopyQ